ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 - **Enable | disable a feature for everyone**

 	We would like to ship a batch of hidden features, for example new features, bug fixes, verbose logging and telemetry.
 Then, with a flip of a switch enable a feature for **all** users of the extension.
-If the feature results in an unsatisfactory user experience we simply flip the switch.
+If the feature results in an unsatisfactory user experience, we simply flip the switch.

-	Many times, we collect data that would be invaluable to have when investigating issues, but would otherwise be undesirable to display at all times.
-For example, logging verbose information to a console window or displaying the Application insights could all be useful.
+	Many times, we collect data that would be invaluable to have when investigating issues but would otherwise be undesirable to display always.
+For example, logging verbose information to a console window or displaying the Application insights telemetry could all be useful.
 Flags would allow us to choose when to enable that behavior or not, without redeploying code for everyone.

 	![Feature Flag](./_img/phase-features-with-ff/phase-features-with-ff-all-or-nothing.png)

 - **Enable | disable a feature for selected users**

-	With this scenario we can achieve the same, but target specific users or groups of users.
-For example, we could enable the verbose logging feature for a specific user experiencing a problem, or enable a feature for early adopters for preview validation.
+	With this scenario we can achieve the same but target specific users or groups of users.
+For example, we could enable the verbose logging feature for a specific user experiencing a problem or enable a feature for early adopters for preview validation.

 	Feature flags allow us to control the configuration in each environment independently.
 For example, if telemetry in the canary and early adopter deployment rings were overloading/blurring our metrics, we could decide to disable the behavior without redeploying.